tatasadi/social-media-dashboard/README.md

 ### Implementation time

-This challenge was completed over a span of x hours.
+This challenge was completed over a span of 3.5 hours.

 ## Author